logo

 Kubernetes iceberg by Palark.
 The content of each level is quite exemplary; its main purpose is to illustrate an idea of how many challenges you might expect in K8s and how different they can be in the frequency of occurrence and mastering.

-When you first start learning Kubernetes, the very top of the iceberg looks plain and uncomplicated: Docker, Pods, Deployments, Nginx.
+Kubernetes is an ever-evolving system that can seem a bit intimidating at first.
+When getting started, things like Docker, Pods, Deployment, and NGINX are easy enough to understand.
 Then you stumble upon Secrets, Jobs, Ingresses, ConfigMaps, and Services.
-Those are a bit more tricky but still okay, aren’t they?
+Those are a bit more tricky, but still okay, aren’t they?

 However, the deeper you dive, the harder it gets.
 How confident will you feel out there in the depths?
 What kind of expertise do you need, and what do you want to be able to do?